WyseNynja/Splatoon-2-Drawing/README.md

         -v "$IMG:/input.data" \
         bwstitt/splatoon-2-drawing

-However, OS X and Docker and USB don't get along (https://github.com/docker/for-mac/issues/900).
-So, you will need to do things a little differently.
+[OS X and Docker and USB don't get along](https://github.com/docker/for-mac/issues/900), so you will need to do things a little differently than on Linux.

-I have no idea about how to do this on Windows.
-Pull requests are welcome.

 Install teensy_loader_cli from [Homebrew](https://brew.sh/) (with `brew install teensy_loader_cli`) or hid_bootloader_cli from LUFA.
 Then run commands like these: